TeskaLabs/asab/docs/getting-started/installation_first_app.md

         loop](https://en.wikipedia.org/wiki/Event_loop).
 It is meant primarily
         for server architectures.
 For that reason, it doesn't terminate and continue running and serving eventual requests.

-## Summary

-In this tutorial, you learned how to install ASAB and how to create a basic application.

 You can continue with a step-by-step tutorial on how to build ASAB based [web server](./web_server.md).